tmr08c/tmr08c.github.io/content/blog/2021/06/using-mix-install/index.md

 {"hello":"world"}
 ```

-Similar to the output of `mix deps.get`, we resolve, fetch, and compile our dependencies.
+We first resolve, fetch, and compile our dependencies.
+The output should look familiar to you if you've used `mix deps.get` before.
 Once `Mix.install` is complete and we have our dependencies, we run our `IO.puts` and output the encoded JSON.

 ## Caching

-After our first run, the dependencies will be cached; this means subsequent runs will not need to include any dependency management:
+Our dependencies are cached as a part of our first run; this means subsequent runs will not need to include any dependency management!

 ```bash
 › elixir mix_install_test.exs